top of page

 1. Follow Their Lead

 Instead of asking lots of questions like “What’s that?
-Can you say it?”—get down on your child’s level and join in what they’re already interested in.
+Can you say it?”, get down on your child’s level.
+Join in what they’re already interested in.
 If they’re pushing cars, you might say:

 • “Go car!”